Yuvaraj-Reddy-Sanagala/Doctor_Appointment_Scheduler_Project_1/README.md

 ### Administrators:
 - Access the admin dashboard to manage users and oversee system operations.

-## Contributing

-Contributions are welcome!
-Please **fork** the repository and **create a pull request** with your changes.
-Ensure your code follows the project’s coding standards.

 ## License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.